Lion-LiHaoyi/Epirus/English.md

 Cost: 1Ep

-Gesture: clench your hands, cross your arms in front of your chest and face the subject
+Gesture: clench your hands, cross your arms in front of your chest and face the target

 #### Rattan beetle